wajeff/wajeff/README.md

 ### 💫 Hey!
 I'm Jeff
 💻 Full Stack Web Developer based in Toronto, ON<br>
-💞 Passionate about using computers to create a better and more accessible world for all!<br>
+💞 Passionate about building intuitive, useful, beautiful and accessible tech 🔭 I'm currently working a digital lease creator for the Toronto real estate market
-🔭 I’m currently working on Chrome Extensions to reduce distractions on social media platforms

 ## 🌐 Socials: